aollivierre/PowerShell-Youtube-dl/README.md

 # ADDITIONAL NOTES

 Please support the development of youtube-dl and ffmpeg.
-They are fantastic programs.
-Youtube-dl and ffmpeg can be found at the following links:
+The programs youtube-dl and ffmpeg can be found at the following links:

 https://youtube-dl.org/